qzhuyan/paho.mqtt.c/README.branch.md

 ### New flag 'quic' in struct **MQTTClient** for sync API

-### create /dev/null backed socket for adaption in **networkHandles**
+### eventfd backed 'socket' for adaption in **networkHandles**
-Socket is used as the index for in the linked list.
+Socket is used as the index for networkhandles in a linked list.
 How to map socket to connection/stream?

 ### QUIC module: quic.c and quic.h